Mira Ann Smith: Early life and influences

 In 1955, Smith was elected president of the newly organized Song Writers Club of Shreveport, which was founded to give young writers the opportunity to introduce their work to the public.
 The club started with 6 members.

 Smith was greatly inspired by Les Paul, both by his guitar playing and his innovations with multi-track studio recording.
-When the first Les Paul guitar came on the market, she “had to have” one.
+When the first Les Paul guitar came on the market, she "had to have" one.

 Louisiana Hayride

 Smith was a fan and later performed on the Louisiana Hayride, a live radio show recorded from the city auditorium in Shreveport and broadcast on station KWKH.
 Smith began to notice many Hayride artists were being offered recording contracts and others were looking for a place to record their music.
 Smith recognized the opportunity to open her own recording studio.

 Royal Audio Music, Ram Recording Co.

 In 1955, when Smith was 29, she acquired the building located at 2439 Lakeshore Drive in Shreveport and turned it into Royal Audio Recording studio.
-She purchased a single track crown tape recorder, a Neumann U47 microphone, and a Rek-O-Kut acetate disc cutter.
+She purchased a single-track crown tape recorder, a Neumann U 47 microphone, and a Rek-O-Kut acetate disc cutter.
 Her cousin, Alton Warwick, worked on the carpentry and attached egg crates to the walls as a soundproofing measure.
 To publicize her new recording services, she placed ads in the local papers and in Billboard magazine.